johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: And then during this period when steel was declining and work was uncertain, did you notice any change in your family roles, or did they stay consistent?

 Karen: I would say they were fairly consistent.
-My sister died in 1981, may of 81, so the roles definitely stayed until that, that point in time the same, because my mother was the primary caregiver.
+My sister died in 1981, may of eighty-one, so the roles definitely stayed until that, that point in time the same, because my mother was the primary caregiver.
 Um, I do remember my dad in the evenings, though, helping with my sister, giving her a bath and whatnot.

 Um, so after that, so by the time, you know, my sister would have died in 81, I would have been 12, um, and obviously my brother and I were in school, so there wasn't so much, like, you know, there wasn't a child at home that needed help, and at that point, uh, my grandmother was already, she had moved to a nursing home, and then she died, so my mom didn't have her to care for.
 So, um, I don't know that the roles changed, but I believe my mother's role changed.
 She didn't have as many people that she was caring for, and my brother and I were growing older and didn't need, um, you know, as much as attention as a small child that needs diapers changed and things like that.